riquetinem/FastFeet/README.md

 # Go into backend
 $ cd backend

+# If you are using the docker, you can use the following commands
+# POSTGRES
+$ sudo docker run --name databasename -e POSTGRES_PASSWORD=passwordhere -p 5432:5432 -d postgres
+# REDIS
+$ sudo docker run --name databasename -p 6379:6379 -d -t redis:alpine

 # Clone .env.example to .env and complete with your information
 $ cp .env.example .env